My Dinner

 2. Peel the garlic cloves and crush them.

-3. Crush the Juniper berries with a pestle or mortar or use another heavy item.
+3. Crush the juniper berries (affiliate link) with a pestle and mortar or use another heavy item.

 4. Assemble the remaining ingredients for the marinade and place them in a large shallow bowl.
-With a spoon stir the ingredients to achieve a smooth mass.
+With a spoon, stir the ingredients to achieve a smooth mixture.

 5. Add the pork steaks to the bowl and rub the marinade in.
-Store the marinated pork chops in an airtight container in the fridge. ( I like to keep them in a zip lock bag, to ensure the pork steaks are fully covered in the marinade.)
+Store the marinated pork steaks in an airtight container in the fridge.
+(I like to keep them in a zip-lock bag to ensure the pork steaks are fully covered in the marinade.)

 6. Leave to marinate for at least 24-48 hours.
 Remove the meat from the fridge at least 1 hour before grilling.